-General information about income tax for internationally mobile artists
+General information about income tax for internationally mobile artists and creatives

 Every working person pays income tax on his/her income.
 This applies virtually worldwide.
 The question is on what exactly does one pay income tax and how much – and to whom, if one works not only in one's country of residence but also in other countries.

 Similar principles apply worldwide.
 It starts with identifying in what country one spends the greater part of the year, i.e. what one’s place of habitual residence is, because the country in which one lives (country of residence) has a much more extensive right of taxation than a country in which one merely gives a guest performance or participates in an exhibition.

 The country in which an actor/actress merely gave a guest performance, however, only has access to the specific income generated in that instance.
 The artist is subject to limited tax liability for the particular guest performance.